SE-Projekt-LED-Detection/LED-Detection/README.md

 ## Documentation

-The Docs are hosted on readthedocs and can be find [here](https://led-detection.readthedocs.io/en/latest/)
+The documentation is hosted on readthedocs and can be found [here](https://led-detection.readthedocs.io/en/latest/)